CtrlK

 Completeness

-Clearly answers both 'what' (provides React Native performance optimization guidelines for specific metrics) and 'when' (applies to tasks involving Hermes optimization, JS thread blocking, bridge overhead, FlashList, native modules, or debugging jank and frame drops).
+Clearly answers both 'what' (provides React Native performance optimization guidelines for specific areas) and 'when' (applies to tasks involving Hermes optimization, JS thread blocking, bridge overhead, FlashList, native modules, or debugging jank and frame drops).
 The 'Applies to' clause serves as an explicit trigger guidance.

 3 / 3